Speakers

 Oskar has industry experience through his internship at VPG Innovation, with whom he is currently partnered for his group's Honour's Project; the design and development of a titanium 3d printed unmanned aerial vehicle for physical interception roles.

 Alongside his passion for engineering, this project exemplifies Oskar's entrepreneurial mindset, having independently engaged with multiple defence organisations to explore contribution pathways and strategic partnerships.
 He has also undertaken an internship with the Polish Australian Chamber of Commerce to further develop his passion for trade development.
+Oskar is focused on an interdisciplinary approach to defence challenges in the modern day, grounded in an understanding of engineering principles and economic forces shaping the future workforce.

 -